 While the Gospel has gone to every political country in the world, when Jesus commanded His followers to "make disciples of all the nations" in Matthew 28:18-20, He was not referring to political nations such as Canada, Kenya, Russia, etc. Many of these, such as the United States, did not exist as entities when Jesus gave the command.
 The word Jesus used for nations in Greek is "ethne" from which we get the English word "ethnic".
 "Ethne" can simply mean any non-Jew i.e. Gentile or it can mean a collection of individuals with a common identity.
 For a good study on this, click here.
 In the Great Commission Jesus commanded His followers to make disciples from every ethnic people group.

-Jesus commanded His followers to make disciples from every ethnic people group.
+Jesus commanded His followers to make disciples from every nation meaning every ethnic people group.

 This makes a dramatic difference when considering the scope of the Great Commission.
 The following two maps show the difference between a political country and the ethnic people groups in that country:

 The definition used by mission strategist for people group is "a significantly large grouping of individuals who perceive themselves to have a common affinity for one another because of their shared language, religion, ethnicity, residence, occupation, class or caste, situation, etc., or combinations of these."
 For evangelistic purposes it is "the largest group within which the gospel can spread as a church planting movement without encountering barriers of understanding or acceptance."
 (Ralph Winter p.
-536) Current data suggests there are over 16,800 distinct people groups.
+536) Current data suggests there are about 17,400 distinct people groups when country boundaries are considered.

 An unreached people group is "a people group within which there is no indigenous community of believing Christians able to evangelize this people group."
 In the middle 1990’s mission strategists sought to quantify this definition.
-After considering sociological trends suggesting that 2% of a population can have a significant impact on the whole, mission leaders settled on the criteria for unreached as less than 2% true Christ-followers and less than 5% Christian Adherent (this includes all forms of Christianity i.e. anyone that would call themselves a "Christian.").
+They settled on the criteria for unreached as less than 2% true Christ-followers and less than 5% Professing Christian (this includes all forms of Christianity i.e. anyone that would call themselves a "Christian.")
+While these percentage figures are somewhat arbitrary, "we should not underestimate the significance of the small group of people who have a vision of a just and gentle world.
+The quality of a whole culture may be changed when two percent of its people have a new vision." - Robert Bellah, Institute for Advanced Study at Princeton University, originally quote in Psychology Today in the 1970s, currently quoted in Christianity Today Oct 2011: 42.

-Estimates suggest that approximately 7,200 people groups are unreached.
+Estimates suggest that approximately 7,400 people groups are still considered unreached.

-So how many of the approximately 16,800 ethnic people groups are considered unreached i.e. less than 2% Christ-follower and less than 5% Christian Adherent?
-The latest estimates suggest that approximately 7,200 people groups are unreached.
-That means over 43% of the world’s people groups have no indigenous community of believing Christians able to evangelize the rest of their people group.
-Over 41% of the world’s population live in these over 7,200 people groups.
+So how many of the approximately 17,400 ethnic people groups are considered unreached i.e. less than 2% Christ-follower and less than 5% Professing Christian?
+The latest estimates suggest that approximately 7,400 people groups are considered unreached.
+That means over 40% of the world’s people groups have no indigenous community of believing Christians able to evangelize the rest of their people group.
+Over 42% of the world’s population live in these over 7,400 people groups.

 Here are some sobering facts about just the 50 largest unreached people groups: